-- Another way this helps you save money: you don’t need to pay employment taxes on distributions paid to you as a shareholder—that is, on earnings and profits that pass through the business to you as a shareholder, not as an employee in compensation for your services.
+But here’s how you save money: you don’t pay employment taxes on distributions paid to you as a shareholder—that is, on earnings and profits that pass through the business to you as a shareholder.

-The more your business pays you as a shareholder distribution, instead of as a salary, the less employment tax you and your business will have to pay on your business profits.
+The more your business pays you as a shareholder distribution, instead of as a salary, the less employment tax you and your business pay on your business profits.
 (You’ll still have to pay income taxes on your distribution, though.)

 Now let’s say that you took no salary at all.
 What would happen?
-You wouldn’t owe any employment taxes, but you’d also be breaking the IRS’ rules, as it requires S corporation shareholder-employees pay themselves a reasonable salary (at least what other businesses pay for similar services).
+You wouldn’t owe any employment taxes, but you’d also be breaking the IRS’ rules, which requires S corporation shareholder-employees to pay themselves a reasonable salary (at least what other businesses pay for similar services).

-- Here’s a chart that displays how much you can save in Social Security and Medicare taxes when you start operating with S corporation taxation.
-In this example, you would take 40% of your business profit as an employee salary, and take 60% as a shareholder distribution.
+Here’s a chart showing how much you can save in self-employment taxes when you start an S corp.
+In this example, you would take 40% of your business profit as an employee salary, and 60% as a shareholder distribution.

 S Corp.
 Taxation

-- You can deduct health insurance costs as a currently deductible business expense if your business pays them on behalf of an employee.
-Unfortunately, if you’re a sole proprietor, partner, LLC member, or S corp shareholder with more than 2% of the company stock, you can’t be an employee of your own business for these purposes—and that’s the vast majority of self-employed people!
+You can deduct health insurance costs as a currently deductible business expense if your business pays them on behalf of an employee.
+Unfortunately, if you’re a sole proprietor, partner, LLC member, or S corp shareholder with more than 2% ownership of the business, you can’t be an employee of your own business for these purposes—and that’s the vast majority of self-employed people!